-The telephone support line, online discussion groups and the website continue to be the core means of patient support, with the biannual printed newsletter and the social media groups being the principal means of maintaining contact with members.
+As a Charity supporting patients (and their families) who are Clinically Extremely Vulnerable, the telephone support line, online discussion groups and the website have been a major source of support and accurate information during the pandemic.
+We still produce the biannual printed newsletter.
+Our younger trustees have started a young FaceBook support group to deal with the issues faced by them.
 The charity encourages and supports a network of independent autonomous local support groups, including the All-Ireland group.